 Acromioclavicular osteoarthritis is a common cause of shoulder pain and is a frequent finding in patients >50 years.

-It is most common disorder of the acromioclavicular joint.
+It is the most common disorder of the acromioclavicular joint.

 Anatomy of Acromioclavicular Joint